-It requires a 1.3% tuition increase to make up for the loss of 1% in State tax resources.
+It requires a 1.2% tuition increase to make up for the loss of 1% in State tax resources.
 Since FY 1980, tuition revenue has become a much more visible component of the University's total appropriated funds budget as students and their families have been asked to share the burden of offsetting declining State support.
 For the decade of the 1990s, however, general tuition increases remained at approximately the level of the consumer price index.
-During the same period the University has continued to reallocated internally for high priority programs.
-In FY 2007, the University reallocated over \$2 for every \$1 it received in State support.
+During the same period the University has continued to reallocate internally for high priority programs.

-As illustrated in Figure 8, thirty-seven years ago the University received over \$12 in State tax support for each \$1 in tuition revenue it collected from students.
-Today, that figure has dropped to \$1.30.
+As illustrated in Figure 8, thirty-eight years ago the University received over \$12 in State tax support for each \$1 in tuition revenue it collected from students.
+Today, that figure has dropped to \$1.20.

-Figure 8 State Support Per Tuition Dollar FY 1970 to FY 2007
+Figure 8 State Support Per Tuition Dollar FY 1970 to FY 2008

-SUMMARY OF THE FY 2008 BUDGET REQUEST
+SUMMARY OF THE FY 2009 BUDGET REQUEST

-The University's FY 2008 operating budget request includes three broad categories.
-Strengthen Academic Quality includes salary increases, support for recruitment, retention & compression of faculty and staff, and other strategic planning initiatives.
+The University's FY 2009 operating budget request includes three broad categories.
+Strengthen Academic Quality includes salary increases, support for recruitment, retention & compression of faculty and staff, state priorities and other strategic planning initiatives.
 A second section, Address Facility Operations Needs, includes additional resources to operate and maintain new facilities and requests funds to expand operating budget support for facilities renovation needs.
 A final section of the request, Meet Inflationary and Other Cost Increases, includes requests to meet unavoidable cost increases related to mandatory payroll items and cost increases.